franchesoni/bbox_class_editor/readme.md

 - export
 - add timestamps
 - fix image path when saving
+- save annotations when going to a new image

 # to-do
-- save all annotations at once